ikun2019/exece_bridge/README.md

 | study           | boolean | default: 1  |

 ### Association
+- has_many :comments
-- has_many: comments
+- has_many :ratings
-- has_many: ratings
+- has_many :messages
-- has_many: messages
+- has_many :room_users
-- has_many: room_users
+- has_many :rooms
-- has_many: rooms
+- has_many :orders
-- has_many: orders
+- has_many :agreements
-- has_many: agreements
+- has_many :completes
-- has_many: completes
+- has_many :questions
-- has_many: questions
+- has_many :works

 ## ordersテーブル
 | Column   | Type       | Options                     |